sacerro/qt-python-thebridge/readme.md

 ## Run the project
 Copy `.env.sample` to `.env`
-Add your ChatGPT token to `.env` file
+Add your ChatGPT token to the `.env` file

 Execute:
 `python3 main.py`